AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 Cohort analysis can be broadly defined as the analysis of user groups that share similar characteristics over their life cycles.
 It allows you to identify behavioral trends across different user groups.

-For a more in-depth primer on cohort analysis, [take a look here](https://www.cohortanalysis.com/){: target="_blank"} - we wrote the site on it!
+For a more in-depth primer on cohort analysis, [take a look here](https://www.cohortanalysis.com/) - we wrote the site on it!

 In your MBI dashboard, it is easy to create user cohorts based on a cohort date and a metric in your account.